DSHIVAAY-23/Universal-Privacy-Engine/docs/ZKTLS_RECORDED_PROOF.md

-# Recorded zkTLS Proof System
+# Signed TLS Fixtures (Pre-zkTLS) System

-This document explains the "Recorded zkTLS" verification layer used in the current alpha version.
+This document explains the "Signed TLS Fixtures" verification layer used in the current alpha version.

 ## Overview
 The `RecordedTlsProof` system replaces "blind trust" with a deterministic fixture-based verification flow.